lupyuen/lupyuen.github.io/src/display3.md

 ## Save it for future reboots
 saveenv

-## Run the command to power up the Video Output
+## Run the U-Boot Script to power up the Video Output
 run video_on

-## Run the command to power up the Display Controller
+## Run the U-Boot Script to power up the Display Controller
 run display_on
 ```